 The photographs and information sent in to the Advertiser were done so by the parents, friends and relatives of those serving.
 I doubt whether everyone that served had a photograph published.

 Further, this website is a work in progress.
-As of April 2017 I have extracted 3,000 photographs of individuals from the Advertiser but I have only got to the February 1916 edition of it.
+As of April 2017 I have extracted over 3,100 photographs of individuals from the Advertiser but I have only got to the April 1916 edition of it.
 Please check back periodically and see the progress being made.

 Once I have completed this work, which will take at least a year, it will be interesting to compare the numbers of individuals on this page with the estimated numbers who served from this area during the war.